Loucas Pillaud-Vivien

 Research interests

-My main research interests are convex optimization, statistics and PDEs.
+My main research interests are centred around optimization, statistics and stochastic models.
 More precisely, here is are a selection of research topics I am interested in:

-• Stochastic Differential Equations (and PDEs) and how they can model machine learning problems
+• Stochastic Differential Equations (and PDEs) and how they can model and help us understand machine learning problems

 • Stochastic approximations in Hilbert spaces